TV Antenna Review: Top Picks From Consumer Reports' Testing

 TV antennas might seem like a relic of a bygone era, when the number of channels you received could be counted on one hand.
 But as consumers try to trim their ever-escalating cable and satellite TV bills, antennas are making a comeback.
 In fact, about one-quarter of all broadband households now use an antenna, according to research firm Parks Associates.

-Consumer Reports just finished testing a new group of indoor TV antennas of all shapes and sizes in urban and suburban homes, and found that most of these locations were able to receive dozens of free over-the-air channels.
-(Outdoor antennas tend to perform better than indoor TV antennas, but they’re not practical for everyone.)
+Consumer Reports’ latest tests of indoor TV antennas of all shapes and sizes in urban and suburban homes found that most locations were able to receive dozens of free over-the-air channels.
+(Outdoor antennas tend to perform even better, but they’re not practical for everyone.)

 That’s good news for the growing number of people who are dumping traditional cable packages but keeping streaming services such as Netflix and Amazon Prime.
 An antenna can supply their live TV, including local news and other broadcasts.